Board of Advisors

 Fernando Acosta-Rua is President and CEO of Pet Paradise.
 His involvement with Pet Paradise began in 2004 when he led an investment group to invest in the company.
 He joined the Board of Directors in 2005 and, in 2007, he joined the team as Chief Operating Officer.
 Mr. Acosta-Rua has played a key role in accelerating the growth of Pet Paradise from three pet resorts with 45 employees in northeast Florida to more than 700 employees across seven states and 27 resorts.
 Prior to joining Pet Paradise, Mr. Acosta-Rua spent seven years in Private Equity working with FondElec Group and L&L Capital Partners, two CT based Private Equity firms.
 Previously he ran several family-owned businesses in Costa Rica, then worked for BellSouth International in Atlanta.
 Mr. Acosta-Rua serves on several Boards including as Chairman of Community Hospice of Northeast Florida, Vice Chairman of the Board of Trustees of The Bolles School, the Board of Advisors at the Jacksonville University Public Policy Institute, and President of The Acosta-Rua Family Foundation.
 Mr. Acosta-Rua received his Bachelor of Science Degree from the University of Florida College of Journalism and Communications, and his Master in Business Administration from Northwestern University.

-Jason Altmire is Senior Vice President of Public Policy, Government and Community Affairs for Florida Blue.
-He is a key spokesperson for the company's health care policy efforts and corporate social responsibility programs.
+Jason Altmire is author of the book 'Dead Center: How Political Polarization Divided America and What We Can Do About It'.
+He is also a former Senior Vice President of Public Policy, Government, and Community Affairs for Florida Blue.
+He was a key spokesperson for the company's health care policy efforts and corporate social responsibility programs.
 Prior to joining Florida Blue, Altmire served three terms as a United States Congressman in Washington, D.C.
 A nationally recognized leader on health care policy, Altmire is highly regarded throughout the political and health care community.
 Before being elected to Congress, he led the Department of Government Relations and Community Health at the University of Pittsburgh Medical Center.
 Earlier in his career, he helped lead the legislative effort for the Federation of American Hospitals in Washington, D.C. and served as an Adjunct Professor at George Washington University, focusing on politics and policy.
 Jason Altmire holds a Bachelor of Science Degree in Political Science from Florida State University and a Master's Degree in Health Services Administration from George Washington University.

-Robert Clements has served as Chairman and Chief Executive Officer of EverBank Financial Corp and its predecessor companies since 1997.
-Mr. Clements joined the EverBank family of companies in 1994.
+Robert Clements is currently the Chairman and Chief Executive Officer of LenderLive.
+He has previously served as Chairman and Chief Executive Officer of EverBank Financial Corp and its predecessor companies since 1997.
 Mr. Clements was previously a Vice President at Merrill Lynch & Co., where he was a member of the firm's leveraged buyout group, Merrill Lynch Capital Partners, Inc. Mr. Clements earned his bachelor's degree in economics from Dartmouth College and an MBA from Harvard Business School.

 Dr. Yank Coble is Distinguished Professor and Director of the Center for Global Health and Medical Diplomacy, University of North Florida, and Clinical Professor of Medicine, University of Florida.
 From 2002 to 2007, Dr. Coble served on the USA and WMA Delegations to the World Health Organization and Assembly.
 An endocrinologist in Jacksonville, FL for over 35 years, Dr. Coble is also active in his community.
 He served on the founding boards of the Jacksonville Community Council, Inc. and Leadership Jacksonville and as President of Jacksonville Community Council, Inc. Coble has medical degrees from Duke University School of Medicine and the London School of Medicine.